csc-training/geocomputing_course/materials/parallel_python.md

 :::{admonition} How many cores can I use?
 :class: tip.

-To check your program code for the number of cores you can use, run:
+To check for the number of cores you can use in your Python code, run:
 ```
 len(os.sched_getaffinity(0))
 ```